First Crusade: Siege of Jerusalem

 The Crusaders' arrival at Jerusalem revealed an arid countryside, lacking in water or food supplies.
 Here there was no prospect of relief, even as they feared an imminent attack by the local Fatimid rulers.
 There was no hope of trying to blockade the city as they had at Antioch; the crusaders had insufficient troops, supplies, and time.
 Rather, they resolved to take the city by assault.
 They might have been left with little choice, as by the time the Crusader army reached Jerusalem, it has been estimated that only about 12,000 men including 1,500 cavalry remained.
 Thus began the decisive Siege of Jerusalem.
 These contingents, composed of men with differing origins and varying allegiances, were also approaching another low ebb in their camaraderie.
 While Godfrey and Tancred made camp to the north of the city, Raymond made his to the south.
 In addition, the Provençal contingent did not take part in the initial assault on 13 June 1099.
 This first assault was perhaps more speculative than determined, and after scaling the outer wall the Crusaders were repulsed from the inner one.

-After the failure of the initial assault, a meeting between the various leaders was organized in which it was agreed that a more concerted attack would be required in the future.
-On 17 June, a party of Genoese mariners under Guglielmo Embriaco arrived at Jaffa, and provided the Crusaders with skilled engineers, and perhaps more critically, supplies of timber (stripped from the ships) to build siege engines.
+After the failure of the initial assault, a meeting between the various leaders was organised in which it was agreed that a more concerted attack would be required in the future.
+On 17 June, a party of Genoese mariners under Guglielmo Embriaco arrived at Jaffa and provided the Crusaders with skilled engineers, and perhaps more critically, supplies of timber (stripped from the ships) to build siege engines.
 The Crusaders' morale was raised when the priest Peter Desiderius claimed to have had a divine vision of Adhemar of Le Puy, instructing them to fast and then march in a barefoot procession around the city walls, after which the city would fall, following the Biblical story of the battle of Jericho.
 After a three-day fast, on 8 July the Crusaders performed the procession as they had been instructed by Desiderius, ending on the Mount of Olives where Peter the Hermit preached to them, and shortly afterwards the various bickering factions arrived at a public rapprochement.
 News arrived shortly after that a Fatimid relief army had set off from Egypt, giving the Crusaders a very strong incentive to make another assault on the city.

 The final assault on Jerusalem began on 13 July.
 Raymond's troops attacked the south gate while the other contingents attacked the northern wall.
 Initially, the Provençals at the southern gate made little headway, but the contingents at the northern wall fared better, with a slow but steady attrition of the defence.
 On 15 July, a final push was launched at both ends of the city, and eventually, the inner rampart of the northern wall was captured.
 In the ensuing panic, the defenders abandoned the walls of the city at both ends, allowing the Crusaders to finally enter.